 - I motivated a million people to improve their lives by being an example of what is possible

-If you are having a hard time figuring out what you value, check out this amazing mini workbook to help you identify what drives you and connect it to your day to day life!
+If you are having a hard time figuring out what you value, I have an amazing mini workbook to help you identify what drives you and connect it to your day to day life!

 Assess your current situation